KaliedaRik/Scrawl-canvas/README.md

 + The canvas-related APIs are designed to be used with Javascript.

 ___Sadly these advantages are also significant barriers:___
-+ Working directly with the canvas-related APIs means writing significant amounts of JS boilerplate code.
++ Working directly with the canvas-related APIs means writing significant amounts of Javascript boilerplate code.
-+ &lt;canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to sub-optimal graphic displays.
++ &lt;canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to ugly results.
-+ Events work on the canvas, not on the artefacts within the canvas - we cannot use artefacts as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
++ Events work on the canvas, not on the graphical objects within the canvas - we cannot use those objects as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
 + Tracking a user's interaction with the various parts of a canvas display is particularly difficult.
-+ We cannot save and share artefacts and effects; each canvas display is tightly coupled to the code that defines that display.
++ We cannot easily save and share displays, effects and animations; each &lt;canvas> element's output is tightly coupled to the code that defines that output.
 + __Of most concern__, canvases are entirely graphical - visual - by nature; they come with __significant accessibility issues__.
 Given the ever-stricter requirements for websites to be accessible to all users, this makes using a canvas to present important information a dangerous proposition.

 ### Scrawl-canvas overcomes these barriers
 Scrawl-canvas is fast, and developer-friendly.
 It's suitable for building infographics, games, interactive videos - whatever we can imagine for a 2D graphical presentation.
-And it is modular - we can break the code for a particular effect into its own module file which can be reused in other projects
+And it is modular - we can break the code for a particular effect into its own module file which can be reused in other projects.

-Scrawl-canvas offers all of this whiule never losing its har focus on making the &lt;canvas> element `accessible, responsive and fully interactive` while at the same time offering a `pleasant developer experience`.
+Scrawl-canvas offers all of this while never losing its hard focus on making the &lt;canvas> element `accessible, responsive and fully interactive` while at the same time offering a `pleasant developer experience`.

 Scrawl-canvas is fun to work with!